ibm-cloud-docs/vpc/console-tutorial.md

 To connect to a Windows image, log in using its decrypted password.
 For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

-You can now access your virtual server instance by connecting to a VNC or serial console.
+You can now access your IBM Cloud virtual server instance by connecting to a VNC or serial console.
 This is a quick-and-easy way for you to interact with the instance without using a Secure Shell.
 For more information about this feature, see [Accessing virtual server instances by using VNC or serial consoles](/docs/vpc?topic=vpc-vsi_is_connecting_console)
 {: note}

 ## Monitoring your instance